ardetrick/ory-hydra-refrence-java/README.md

 #### Playwright

 #### Test Containers

 ### Running With Local Ory Hydra

 Running the application and Ory Hydra locally is a useful way to manually interact with the application.
-Use the following commands to start Hydra, configure a client, and start the reference application.
-Note: this does require Docker and `jq`.
+Use the following commands to start Hydra, start the reference application, create a client, exchange a token.

+Note: All steps require Docker and some require `jq`.
+All commands should run relative to the root of this repo.

+#### Start Hydra And The Reference App
 ```
-# All commands should be run in the root of this project.
-# It is expected Docker is running and jq is installed.

 # Pull Hydra
 docker pull oryd/hydra:v2.0.2